Home

 Umpire The person appointed to control a match.

 Underspin A type of spin used mostly on defensive shots.
-When you chop the ball, you produce underspin.
+When you chop down on the ball, you produce underspin.
 The bottom of the ball will move away from you.

 V